 - Representing avoidance action defendants in the Madoff, Tronox, Lyondell and Tribune bankruptcy proceedings.

-David has been named a “New York Super Lawyer” every year since 2007, a leading lawyer in Commercial Litigation by "Best Lawyers", and was listed in the 2010 Corporate Counsel national edition of Super Lawyers as one of the top attorneys in business litigation.
+David has been named a “New York Super Lawyer” every year since 2007, a leading lawyer in Commercial Litigation by "Best Lawyers" every year since 2019, and was listed in the 2010 Corporate Counsel national edition of Super Lawyers as one of the top attorneys in business litigation.

 Yale University (J.D., 1973)